MailTape/MailTape-v1/_posts/2020-09-06-Mini-Trees.md

 episode_URL: 'http://mailta.pe/415/Mini-Trees/'
 image: 'https://mailta.pe/img/fbPic416.png'
 musiColor: musiColor416.png
+description: >-
+  This morning, we are thrilled to welcome Mini Trees to host the first MailTape episode of September!
+Lexi Vega played drums in the Los Angeles indie scene for many years before emerging as an artist with her solo project, Mini Trees.
+  Mini Trees music is vibrant with emotional exploration, Vega creates a raw lyrical atmosphere wherein experiences are laid bare in a challenging and vulnerable way.
+Her newest EP, Slip Away, dives into all the turbulence and uncertainty of relationships, while also striving toward themes of self acceptance.
+Effortlessly, Mini Trees pairs this emotionally candid quality with a dreamy undercurrent.
+Listening to her second EP **Slip Away** feels like walking through the galleries of her very thoughts.
 ---
 <p id="introduction">This morning, we are thrilled to welcome [Mini Trees](https://floam.bandcamp.com/) to host the first MailTape episode of September!